Top 17 local Michelin star restaurants

 A hop, skip and jump from the iconic London suburb gardens, the setting here feels worlds away from the Michelin-overload cluster of restaurants in Mayfair, and instead is something special and local.
 Alluding to the Victorian palm house, this Kew Gardens haunt is not bursting at the seams with tropical plants as you might expect, but it is simply decorated – all about the fine food.
-There is a serious wine list and cheese board too.
+There is a serious wine list too.

 Harwood Arms, Fulham

 The Harwood Arms pub is nestled among the backstreets of Fulham but is worth locating for its prize-winning menu.
 Far from the high dining experience, this pub is classic and traditional, relaxed and casual – the food here is what is important.
 The pub champions the very best British produce from across the UK, with a focus on game.